elementalsecurity/sec-arch/05_frameworks_and_standards/ccpa_ccpra_vs_gdpr.md

 ## Summary

-While GDPR and CCPA/CPRA share foundational values—transparency, accountability, and user control—they diverge in implementation.
+While GDPR and CCPA/CPRA share foundational values like transparency, accountability, and user control, they diverge in implementation.
 Security Architects must design architectures that **scale across regulatory landscapes**, support privacy-by-design principles, and enable data governance at the infrastructure level.